How to Re-Install or Clean install the Windows Operating System

-(Note: If this is a clean re-install of Windows 10 your Product key has been previously recorded with Microsoft and your PC will be automatically activated.
+(Note: If this is a clean re-install of Windows 10 or 11 your Product key has been previously recorded with Microsoft and your PC will be automatically activated.
 In this case choose I don't have a product key)

 The Product Key is a twenty-five digit key in this format = xxxxx-xxxxx-xxxxx-xxxxx-xxxxx

 If you had to buy a copy of Windows 10 you should have received a Product Key to activate your new Windows installation.

 The Windows installer program is nearly automatic.
 It should format the disk and create partitions and load the Windows 10 files without very much user input.

 However, if the installer displays a screen that asks, "Where do you want to install Windows?" you can simply delete all of the partitions by clicking on them one by one and choosing Delete (if you have only one drive installed).

 Next click "New" and the installer will create the proper partitions for installing Windows and one (normally the largest) of the partitions should then be chosen for the installation.
 Click OK or Next to continue.